jeffmitchel/meteor-local-persist/README.md

 ## Notes:

 This is a simple implementation that keeps an identical copy of the collection's data in browser storage.
 While not especially space efficient, it does preserve all of the Meteor.Collection reactive goodness.

+See http://amplifyjs.com/api/store/#storagetypes for information about how data is stored in the browser.